Multi-server Blind Quantum Computation Protocol With Limited Classical Communication Among Servers: Preliminaries

-In this paper, we propose a protocol based on the protocol\cite{Reichardt}, which is based on computational complexity theory, that allows blind computation even after some servers have performed classical computation.
-For this purpose, we first describe the protocol in \cite{Reichardt}. \begin{thm}[\cite{Reichardt}] \end{thm} ${\rm MIP^*}$ is a set of problems that can be verified by classical communication between a user who has the ability of classical computation and servers who have the ability of infinite computational and share entanglement between servers.
-QMIP is a set of problems that can be verified by quantum communication between a user who has the ability of quantum computation and servers who have the ability of infinite computation.
-In relation to thorem \ref{QMIP}, the following lemma is also known for the case where the server(verifier) is limited. \begin{lem}[\cite{Reichardt}] \end{lem} Lemma \ref{QMIP(0)} shows that by classical communication with two servers that share an entanglement, the user can do the same thing as if he had a quantum computer.
-This means that the user can perform quantum computation without passing any information to the server.
-We do not describe the specific protocol, but the protocol is based on the user monitoring the server's behavior using the entanglement of the two servers.
-This protocol is based on the interactive proof system of computational complexity theory, so servers do not communicate with each other at all by assumption.
-If the user try to perform this protocol in reality, the user will have to prohibit classical communication between servers by contract.
-The restrictions imposed on this server are very strict.
-We propose a partial relaxation of this limitation in the next section.
+In this paper, we propose a protocol based on the protocol\cite{Reichardt} that allows blind computation even after some servers have performed classical computation.
+For this purpose, we first describe the protocol in \cite{Reichardt}. \begin{thm}[${\rm MIP^*=QMIP}$\cite{Reichardt}] \end{thm} ${\rm MIP^*}$ is a set of problems that can be verified via classical communication between a user with the ability of classical computation and servers who can unbounded computation and share entanglement among servers.
+QMIP is a set of problems that can be verified via quantum communication between a user who has the ability of quantum computation and servers who have the ability of infinite computation.
+With theorem\ref{QMIP}, the following lemma is also known for the case where the server(verifier) is limited. \begin{lem}[Two Server Blind Quantum Computation Protocol\cite{Reichardt}] \end{lem} Lemma \ref{QMIP(0)} shows that a user can achieve the same results as a quantum computer by using classical communication with two servers that share entanglements.
+This means that a user can do quantum computation without sending any information to the servers.
+We do not go into detail about the protocol, but it's based on the user monitoring the server's activity utilizing the two servers' entanglement.
+Servers do not communicate with each other by assumption because this protocol is built on the interactive proof system of computational complexity theory.
+If users try to implement this protocol in the real world, they will have to sign a contract prohibiting the server's classical communication.
+The limitations placed on this server are extremely stringent.
+In the following section, we propose a partial relaxation of this restriction.